ikeshou/TinyCLisp/README.md

 > python3 TinyLisp.py [--debug] [--prompt "prompt message here"]

 To execute your common lisp all in once, type
 > python3 TinyLisp.py [--file "your subset of Common Lisp file here"]

+To see help, type
+> python3 TinyLisp.py -h

 <br>